seyed0123/gym/README.md

 cd gym
 ```
 ### 2- Set up the database
-- Install the mysql composer lib.
+- Install the MySQL composer lib.
 - Create a MySQL database.
 - enter the database info in the [db](php/db_connect.php) file.
 - create tables using [table](table.sql) file